candied pumpkin

 • Line a baking dish with parchment and lay out the pumpkin pieces in a single layer.

-• Sprinkle evenly with the spiced sugar.
+• Sprinkle them evenly with the spiced sugar.

 • Cover the dish and refrigerate overnight.